; Skip to Content

 It’s been several years since I’ve written a post dedicated to Omaha Children’s Museum.
 My last non-exhibit post about the museum was written before I started working there.
-(Now’s a good time to fully disclose, that, yes, I’m employed at Omaha Children’s Museum.
-And I’m totally biased.)
-But with more than eight years as a member and three as an employee, people often ask me for tips, so now I’m going to put them into a post.
-Read on for my tips on the best times to visit, how to navigate special events, and dining at the museum.
+(Now’s a good time to fully disclose, that, yes, I was once employed at Omaha Children’s Museum.)
+But with more than eight years as a member and six as an employee, people often ask me for tips, so now I’m going to put them into a post.
+Read on for my tips on the best times to visit the museum, how to navigate special events, and dining at the museum.

-This post was updated in July 2019 to include 2020 special exhibit information.
+Updates: This post was updated in July 2019 to include 2023 special exhibit information.

 Who is the museum’s target audience?